 How to Feel At Home in Vienna, While Attending German Classes (Part 1)

-Have you found yourself in a new city in the middle of Europe, spending a fraction of your day in class learning German, yet still feel as though you are not in-tune with the culture around you?
+Have you found yourself in a new city in the middle of Europe, spending a fraction of your day in class learning German, yet still feeling as though you are not in tune with the culture around you?
 Read how to practice your German, while getting a feel of the city and its vibe.

 Why Vienna, You Ask?